cagrin/tSQLt-edge/README.md

 ## Description
 This project was created in order to practice code writing in TDD.
 Here are some detailed principles I was followed:
 - Use modern Sql150 syntax
-- Include nuget package
-- No CLR code
+- Do not use CLR code
-- Use CONCAT, CONCAT_WS instead of adding strings (+)
+- Use CONCAT or CONCAT_WS instead of adding strings (+)
 - Use STRING_AGG instead of concatenate strings with FOR XML PATH
 - Use tSQLt assertions in internal tests